 Empowerment ProgramsDesigned to relieve financial burdens, teach biblical wisdom of work, money, wellness, and encouraged individuals towards a self-sufficient life in Christ.

-The Community Food Co-op is a specialized food distribution program that provides healthy, accessible, and affordable fresh and non-perishable foods to families at a fraction of the cost.
-This innovative approach addresses root issues of food insecurity including generational poverty, government regulations, low wages, financial burdens, and lack of appropriate education.
-Participants buy in with a monthly fee and volunteer hours, learn how to redistribute margin of money saved, and set realistic financial goals towards self-sufficiency.
+The Community Co-op is a specialized food distribution program that provides grocery savings, education, mentoring and accountability to families seeking financial stability.
+This innovative approach addresses root issues of poverty including generational poverty, government regulations, low wages, financial burdens, and lack of appropriate education.

-- Be mentored by HOGM staff and community partners to establish achievable financial goals.
+- Be mentored by community volunteers to establish achievable financial goals.

 - Contribute sweat equity by volunteering in the food pantry each month.

-- Redistribute saved money towards late bills, debt, and other financial hardships.
+- Redistribute saved money towards savings account and debt pay off.